docker-archive/dockerlite/README.md

-# `dockerlite`: lightweight Linux virtualization with BTRFS and LXC
+# Dockerlite: lightweight Linux virtualization with BTRFS and LXC

-`dockerlite` lets you run Linux apps in lightweight, isolated environments, using LXC (Linux Containers).
+Dockerlite lets you run Linux apps in lightweight, isolated environments, using LXC (Linux Containers).
+It is inspired by [Docker](http://www.docker.io/) and it actually reimplements some of its most basic features.

 Using BTRFS snapshots, `dockerlite` can save the state of a given environment in a frozen "image", and later, create more environments ("containers") out of that image.

+It was inspired by [Docker](https://www.docker.io/), and aims at being a sandbox to experiment new concepts linked with the Docker project.

+It is **not** a replacement for Docker.
+It is **missing** (at least) the following features:
+- registry protocol (i.e. it is not possible to push/pull images)
+- index protocol (i.e. it is not possible to search images)
+- REST API (i.e. the only way to use Dockerlite is through the CLI)
+- Dockerfile (i.e. you cannot `dockerlite build`)
+- and many more.

+Its main feature is `HACKABILITY: 9000` since it's shell, and everybody including your dog can write shell scripts, right?

 ## Installation